Region: Hunter Valley

 Background: The ‘Terracotta’ wines get their name from the soils on which the fruit is grown.
 These red basalt/clay soils are renowned for their low fertility thus reducing the yield of the vine and increasing fruit concentration.

-Maturation: There was no oak maturation with bottling taking place in July 2007 under screwcap.
-This wine was cellar matured for 6 years prior to release.
+Maturation: There was no oak maturation with bottling taking place in July 2009 under screwcap.
+This wine was cellar matured for 5 years prior to release in January 2014.

 Suggested food match: All fresh and cooked seafood dishes.